Read-only Console

 Next steps

-The read-only console provides a powerful view into the status of all your managed Gloo Edge instances.
+The read-only console provides a powerful view into the status of all your managed Gloo Gateway instances.
 If you’d like to see how to make changes that will be reflected in the console, we recommend following the Federated Configuration or Service Failover guides.